 Chicago streets are aligned in a user-friendly grid, but their names can prove a little more obscure.
-Even locals are left guessing at the correct pronunciations of some of the city's more idiosyncratic street names.
+Even locals are left guessing the correct pronunciations of some of the city's more idiosyncratic street names.
 Take this quick verse as an example:

 How To Pronounce Goethe?